DeeNewcum/termdetect/README.md

        1 ms    (min 1,  max 1,   avg 1.0)

     # ^^ from this, we can surmise that the end-user's terminal is located on the same machine, or in close physical proximity to it

+## Documentation

+Documentation is minimal at this point, but you can run <tt>termdetect --help</tt>.